michelemendel/genvaeg/README.md

 # Layout

+I don't like complications for the reason that there may be a need in the future.
+The code should be simple and easy to understand today to make changes tomorrow easier.
+Even though this is small application, it has enough moving parts that warrant a minimum set of layers; API, routes, handlers, repository, plus some utility directories.

+- I've been following a common structure of the code.
+The API and CLI start in the cmd folder.
-- The application uses the Echo routing framework.
+- The application uses the Echo routing framework, but any routing framework would do the job just as well.
 - Since this is a small application, the handlers communicate directly with the database.
-- For simplicity sake the database is SQLite3, which means it's only a file, so there is no database server to start.
+- For simplicity sake I chose to use SQLite3 since it's only a file, so there is no database server to start.
+This can easily be replace by a db server like MySQL or PostgreSQL.
-- The shortener creates a short code, and will retry if a code already exists.
+- The shortener creates a random short code, and will retry until this code is unique.
+- I like to to "make", since it makes my life easier.

 # Development